Global Warming Theory no 79

 match closely the spectrum and power of a black body with the temperature 5800 K.

-The CO2 theory says so.
+The CO2 theory sticks to this theory.

 depending on the composition of the matter.